caltechlibrary/ead2dc/README.md

 ## Introduction

 This tool takes as its input the Open Archives Initiative (OAI) output of an ArchivesSpace resource finding aid in Encoded Archival Description (EAD) format and converts it to an OAI Static Repository containing DC metadata records with links to digital objects.
+That static repository is the data source for the Open Archives Initiative (OAI) Data Provider

 Main features and assumptions: